 So, these benefits might be weighed up against costs to understand if renewables are more of an investment for the long term future than a cost

 – Capital costs

-Construction and all costs to get the project up and operating
+Construction/building costs and all other costs to get the project up and operating

 These costs can be calculated separately, or together as a total.